thormeier-fhnw-repos/depa-assignment1-color-picker/README.md

 The `ColorPalettePane` also adds the top menu bar and the `Darken` and `Brighten` buttons for which no custom control is needed.

+The `ColorPalettePane` also takes over the handling of changes of said controls and updates all other controls respectively.

 ## UML disclaimer

-The UML has gotten a bit bigger than expected, because of the dependencies to JavaFX.
+The UML has gotten a bit bigger than initially expected, because of the dependencies to JavaFX.
 Fully qualified class names/paths for parameter and return types have mostly been omitted because of mentioned size issues.
+Also, the JavaFX classes are added without properties and methods, as the diagram would have exploded in size as well.

 The additional XML file is the saved state of [draw.io](https://www.draw.io), with which the diagram was created.